Which of the following statements correctly describes purines and... | Study Prep in Pearson+

 1

-Step 1: Understand the basic structure of nitrogenous bases in DNA.
-DNA bases are divided into two categories based on their ring structure: purines and pyrimidines.
+Step 1: Understand the basic structure of nitrogenous bases in nucleic acids.
+There are two categories: purines and pyrimidines, which differ in their ring structures.

-Step 2: Recall that purines have a double-ring structure, which means they consist of two fused rings.
-The purines in DNA are adenine (A) and guanine (G).
+Step 2: Recall that purines have a double-ring structure composed of a six-membered and a five-membered nitrogen-containing ring fused together.

-Step 4: Recognize that purines always pair with pyrimidines in DNA to maintain a consistent width of the DNA double helix.
-Specifically, adenine pairs with thymine, and guanine pairs with cytosine.
+Step 4: Identify which bases belong to each category in DNA: adenine (A) and guanine (G) are purines, while cytosine (C) and thymine (T) are pyrimidines.

-Step 5: Evaluate the given statements by matching them with these facts: purines are double-ringed bases (adenine and guanine), and pyrimidines are single-ringed bases (cytosine and thymine).
-This will help identify the correct description.
+Step 5: Use this information to evaluate the statements and determine that the correct description is that purines are double-ringed bases (adenine and guanine), and pyrimidines are single-ringed bases (cytosine and thymine).

 Watch next